med-material/Whack_A_Mole_VR/README.md

 ![Whack A Mole Game Playing](Images/inGame.PNG)

 The game is a simple Whack-a-mole-style game, but in VR.
 The game is primarily run on VR headsets connected to a computer, from which a facilitator (clinician) controls and monitors the game, while the player is wearing the headset.
 In front of the player a wall is presented which show multiple moles (represented by gray disks).
 When the game starts, moles will activate by changing their color to green.
-The player will then need to pop the moles by hovering over them with the cursor (red square) before they deactivate by themselves.
+The player will then need to pop the moles by hovering over them with the blue cursor (highlighted by the red square) before they deactivate by themselves.
 There are also distractors, which activates that the player musn't pop.

 ![Whack A Mole Game Playing](Images/duringGame.PNG)